 From time to time we may provide additional services on our website.
 So for example, if we offered a servicing or valeting option, and you indicated you were interested then, again depending on the contact method you choose, we would need to provide your contact details to the service provider.

 cinch also works with other organisations that provide services such as IT and data processing or other professional advisors.
 These include:

-- providers of IT-related services (e.g. data storage, website development, hosting, management, or maintenance);
+- providers of IT-related services (e.g. data storage, website development, live chat, hosting, management, or maintenance);

-- companies in our group that provide us with additional technical infrastructure or services;
+- companies in our group or affiliated companies that provide us with additional technical infrastructure or services;

-- data analysis providers (e.g. measuring which webpages or advertisements are of most interest); or
+- data analysis providers (e.g. measuring which webpages or advertisements are of most interest); and

 - accounting, legal, insurance or banking service providers.

 These organisations process personal data on our behalf, but our contracts with them oblige them to meet data protection standards as strict as the ones that apply to us, and not to use your data for any other purpose.

 Where these third parties are not based in the UK, the EU, or other countries that are officially regarded as having adequate data protection laws, then this will be done only on the basis of legal safeguards aimed at ensuring that your data is kept as secure as under applicable UK laws.
 Please contact us for more information about the safeguards we have in place.